Probing topological relation between high density and low density region of 2MASS with hexagon cells: Hexagon cells

-We know the hexagons have 6 neighbors and 6 edges shared with neighbors.
-If two neighbor cells are both filled or both empty, then we define their common edges as inner edge; otherwise we call it as outer edge.
-We use n to define the number of inner edges.
-The physical meaning of n is to find the same kind of neighbors for each hexagon and investigate the aggregation pattern for filled and empty cells.
-In this way n is the approximation of the two point correlation function in a specific small scale.
-If filled cells are not distributed in space randomly, we can expect the distribution of n will be depart from the well-known binomial form, same thing for empty cells.
-This in turn will tell us the morphology similarity and difference of high density and low density regions.
+We know that hexagons have six sides and six edges shared with neighbors.
+If two neighboring cells are either both filled or both empty, then we define their common edge as an inner edge; otherwise, we call it an outer edge.
+We use $n_l$ to define the number of inner edges.
+Obviously, $n_l$ is from 0 to 6, as a hexagon has six edges.
+The physical application of $n_l$ is to find the same kind of neighbors for each hexagon and investigate the aggregation pattern for filled and empty cells (see Figure 1 for examples of $n_l$).
+In this way, $n_l$ is an approximation of the two-point correlation function on a specific small scale.
+If filled cells are not distributed in space randomly, we can expect the distribution of $n_l$ to depart from the well-known binomial distribution; the same will be true for empty cells by symmetry.
+This, in turn, will tell us the morphological similarities and differences between high-density and low-density regions.
+Mathematically, for a given cell structure, the different $n_l$ values can be regarded as a set of base functions as they are complete and independent of each other:

+where $N_{n_l}$ is the distribution of all $n_l$ values and $c_i$ is the number of hexagons which have value ni (from $n_0$ to $n_6$ corresponding to 0 and 6 inner walls, respectively).
+See Figure 1 for the examples of the $n_l$ distribution ($N_{n_l}$).